Home

 1: Observation and Social Learning

 One of the simplest ways to reduce errors is by learning from others.
 When you observe the people around you—especially their mistakes—you can avoid repeating those same errors.
 Our brains are wired for social learning, meaning we naturally learn through observation and imitation.
-By staying alert to how others handle risky situations, you can pick up valuable lessons without experiencing the risks firsthand.
+By staying alert to how other people’s errors put them into risky situations, you can pick up valuable lessons without experiencing the risks firsthand.

 2: Learning from Close Calls